projectriff/riff/docs/riff_channel_create.md

 ```
       --bus name              the name of the bus to create the channel in.
       --cluster-bus name      the name of the cluster bus to create the channel in.
+  -f, --force                 force writing of files if they already exist
   -h, --help                  help for create
-  -n, --namespace namespace   the namespace to create resources in.
+  -n, --namespace namespace   the namespace to use when interacting with resources.
+  -w, --write                 whether to write yaml files for created resources
 ```

 ### Options inherited from parent commands